dujh22/prm800k/README_EN.md

-# PRM800K: 一个过程监督数据集
+# PRM800K: A Process Supervision Dataset

 #### [[Blog Post]](https://openai.com/research/improving-mathematical-reasoning-with-process-supervision) [[Paper]](https://arxiv.org/abs/2305.20050)

-本资源库随论文[Let&#39;s Verify Step by Step](https://arxiv.org/abs/2305.20050)一起发布，并介绍了其中引入的 PRM800K 数据集。PRM800K 是一个过程监督数据集，包含 [MATH](https://github.com/hendrycks/math)数据集中由模型生成的问题解决方案的 800,000 个步骤级正确性标签。有关 PRM800K 和该项目的更多信息，请参阅论文。
+This repository accompanies the paper [Let's Verify Step by Step](https://arxiv.org/abs/2305.20050) and presents the PRM800K dataset introduced there.
+PRM800K is a process supervision dataset containing 800,000 step-level correctness labels for model-generated solutions to problems from the [MATH](https://github.com/hendrycks/math) dataset.
+More information on PRM800K and the project can be found in the paper.

 We are releasing the raw labels as well as the instructions we gave labelers during phase 1 and phase 2 of the project.
 Example labels can be seen in the image below.